 The surname Dymoche was first found in Gloucestershire where the village and parish of Dymock dates back to before the Norman Conquest.
 According to the Domesday Book, Dymock was held by King Edward at that time and was part of the Botloe hundred.
 It goes on to mention that King William held it in demesne for 4 years and after that, Earl William held it followed by his son Roger.
 It was sizable as there was land there for 41 ploughs and a priest held another 12 acres at the time.

 Today the village comprises over 7,000 acres.
 The name Dymock was possibly derived from the Celtic word "din" which meant "fort"

 Another reference claims that name was derived from the Saxon words "dim" for dark, + "ac" for oak, in other words "dark oak."
 Remains can still be seen of an ancient hall in Howell, Lincolnshire, the seat of the Dymoke family at one time.

-Important Dates for the Dymoche family
+Early History of the Dymoche family

 This web page shows only a small excerpt of our Dymoche research.
 Another 101 words (7 lines of text) covering the years 1350, 1381, 1500, 1566, 1531, 1580, 1428, 1471, 1469, 1471 and 1546 are included under the topic Early Dymoche History in all our PDF Extended History products and printed products wherever possible.